karanrao-gitinit/Hashnode-Blog/clp037vgz000009ju8xscbdv4.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1700071348845/af8a7e95-ca13-4e13-bf1a-eb36366b0a49.gif align="center")

     And you are done for the day.
 Congratulations on learning the Basics of Git now you are ready to get your hands dirty on Git and GitHub.
-You also use GitHub to host your own website but that is something I want my readers to explore and remember, Git is just
+You also use GitHub to host your website but that is something I want my readers to explore and remember Git is just another skill you have to practice more to understand its use cases and commands.
+    That's all for this blog meet you in the next one.